kavyavijaysankar/MLiS-RL-Blackjack/README.md

-# MLiS-RL-Blackjack

-# Reinforcement Learning Blackjack Environments
+# Reinforcement Learning - Blackjack

-This repository contains two Blackjack environments designed for Reinforcement Learning (RL) experiments:
+This repository contains a reinforcement learning implementation designed to solve a stylised version of Blackjack.
+Developed as part of the Machine Learning in Science module at the University of Nottingham, the project evaluates the performance of Tabular Q-Learning agents across 2 environments:

-1. **Infinite-Deck Blackjack Environment**
+1. **Infinite-Deck Blackjack Environment**: A stationary MDP where card draws are independent and identically distributed (i.i.d)
-2. **Finite-Deck Blackjack Environment**
+2. **Finite-Deck Blackjack Environment**: A non-stationary environment where sampling without replacement introduces temporal dependencies.

-Both environments follow the standard RL interaction loop:
-**Agent → Action → Environment → (State, Reward, Done)**

----
+The agent does not play against a dealer.
+The goal is simply to maximize the hand total without exceeding 21.
+The quadratic reward function is given by:
+$S = (\sum C_i)^2$ for totals $\leq 21$, and $0$ otherwise.

+## Repository Structure
+`agent.py`: Contains the BlackjackAgent (infinite) and Agent_finite_deck (finite) classes.

+`finite_env.py` / `infinite_env.py`: Environments for the two deck types.

+`training_finite.ipynb` / `training_infinite.ipynb`: Jupyter notebooks for model training and hyperparameter tuning.

+`baseline_finite.py` / `baseline_infinite.py`: Scripts to evaluate the heuristic _Stand on 17_ policy.

-## Common Design Choices
+## Design Choices

 ### Actions
 The agent can choose between two actions:

 - `HIT (1)`   → draw a new card
 - `STICK (0)` → stop drawing cards and end the hand

----

 ### State Representation